 Measure Your Feet

-When you want to measure your feet, you should take two measurements: the length and the width.
-How the shoes fit on the top of your foot is also important for comfort, but that’s not something you need to take into account when measuring, as a shoe that’s the proper length and width will also be comfortable on the top of your foot.
+When measuring your feet, you should take two measurements: the length and the width.
+How the shoes fit on the top of your foot is also important for comfort, but that's not something you need to consider when measuring, as a shoe that's the proper length and width will also be comfortable on the top of your foot.

 In general, it’s only relevant for certain work boots and shoes.
 If your shoes usually don’t feel tight when they are the right length, you have nothing to worry about.
 Otherwise, when you find the right length (which is what size refers to, as we’ve explained), just go for a wider model.

-It’s a cool little device that was patented way back in the 1920s, so finding the correct fit is definitely not only a problem with online shopping.
-It’s kind of interesting to think that a dock worker in the 1920s was having similar practical problems to you, isn’t it?
-Anyway, ask them to measure your feet, write down the dimensions, and go back to order the correct size.
+It's a cool little device that was patented way back in the 1920s, so finding the correct fit is definitely not only a problem with online shopping.
+It's kind of interesting to think that a dock worker in the 1920s was having similar practical problems to you, isn't it?
+Anyway, ask them to measure your foot size, write down the dimensions, and go back to order the right-sized shoes.

 Order the Correct Size

 This is where it gets a bit tricky.
-As we’ve mentioned, different manufacturers use different standards to determine which lengths correspond to which size.
-The size chart we give you is the customary sizing most US manufacturers use.
-When someone refers to shoes as “true to size”, this is probably what they are referencing.
+As we've mentioned, different manufacturers use different standards to determine which lengths correspond to which size.
+This standard size chart we give you is the customary sizing most US manufacturers use.
+When someone refers to shoes as “true to size,” this is probably what they are referencing.

 We know it's a terribly outdated method.
 Barleycorn (which is about 1/3 of an inch) is used as the basis for determining the size.
 In other words, you're measuring sizes in kernels of barley.
 You can guess how old it is then.